alex-rk86/redmine-jira-import/README.md

 Enable Redmine REST web service in Administration / Settings/ API.

 As default Redmine has limit to maximum returned records for REST as 100.
-It could be the issue and we need temporarely remove this limitation.
+It could cause issues and we need temporarily remove this limitation.

 In case of my docker used: